openMVG/openMVG/src/openMVG_Samples/multiview_trifocal/README.md

 GeometricFilter
-- From the topolevel .py file, it uses a fundamental matrix filtercing model
+- The toplevel .py shows it uses a fundamental matrix filtercing model
-- Why not use essential matrix when intrinsics available?
+- Why not essential matrix when intrinsics available?
     - TODO: investigate where intrinsics are provided, if we can fix it, and whether intrinsics are actually optimized / estimated
         - sfm_data has intrinsics and views (see \ref{sec:views} below)

-Useful structures:
+### Useful structures:

 Landmark
-  - a associacao de um ponto em 3D e suas observacoes em imagens: sfm_landmark.hpp
+  - a associacao de um ponto em 3D e suas observacoes em imagens: `sfm_landmark.hpp`

 View: a struct with \label{sec:views}
   - image (caminho no disco)